ablunk/dmx/README.md

 ![dmx logo](logo-small.png "dmx logo")

 DMX is an approach that allows to define a domain-specific language (DSL) with process-oriented modelling concepts by extending a general-purpose base language.
-The base language is a process-oriented simulation base language that is highly runtime efficient.
+The base language is a process-oriented simulation language that is highly runtime efficient.

 The approach consists of

-1. the base language DBX,
+1. the base language DBX, which was built for flexible extensibility, concise models, and highly efficient simulations,
 2. a model editor that instantly supports extensions with syntax highlighting and content assistance,
 3. a compiler for DBX models with extensions,
 4. and a DBX model launcher.